ORDERING, DUTY, SHIPPING AND RETURNS

-This usual and striking ring references the 18th century collaboration between the famous horse painter Stubbs and Josiah Wedgwood.
+This unusual and striking ring references the 18th century collaboration between the famous horse painter Stubbs and Josiah Wedgwood.
 Matt black Jasperware ceramic with gold leaf horse detail.
-This rare intaglio is suitable for a man or women and can be worn on any finger.
+A rare intaglio suitable for a man or women and can be worn on any finger.

 Vintage Wedgwood mounted in solid gold 9 carat bespoke setting made in London and hallmarked in Hatton garden.